 btch please. i rather go by myself. and plus, i like pizza.

-it’s almost as if they’re expecting me to award them with an entry to a massage parlor with happy endings just because they can eat korean food.
+it’s almost as if they’re expecting me reward them with a key to a hidden massage parlor with happy endings just because they can eat korean food.

 to make matters worse, he’ll bust out some random words.